Information for term Summer Japanese Studies

 What People are Saying

-Being able to make life long friends in these short 4 weeks and being able to watch each other develop and grow as a more culturally sensitive person, and Into someone who are able to think globally and leave the "American" way of thinking.Kira, Villanova University, Summer 16
+Being able to make life long friends … and being able to watch each other develop and grow as a more culturally sensitive person, and Into someone who are able to think globally and leave the "American" way of thinking.Kira, Villanova University, Summer 16

 AcademicsClick to Open